As She Pleases

-As She Pleases is the debut extended play by American singer and songwriter Madison Beer, released on February 2, 2018.
-The EP was supported by three singles; "Dead", "Say It to My Face" and "Home with You".
-It debuted at number 93 on the Billboard 200, and reached the top 10 of the US Independent Albums charts.
-The EP spawned the single “Home with You”.
+As She Pleases is the debut extended play by American singer-songwriter Madison Beer.
+It was released on February 2, 2018 by Access.
+The EP was supported by the release of three singles; "Dead", "Say It to My Face" and "Home with You".
+It debuted and peaked at number 93 on the Billboard 200, and reached the top 10 of the US Independent Albums chart.

 Singles

-The EP's lead single, "Dead", was released along with its lyric video on May 19, 2017.
-The music video premiered on Beer's Vevo account on August 3, 2017.
+The EP's lead single "Dead" was released alongside its lyric video on May 19, 2017.
+The music video of the track was released on August 3, 2017.
 Remixes from Cedric Gervais and Laibert, as well as an acoustic version, were released to promote the track.

 The second single, "Say It to My Face", was released on November 3, 2017.
-Twelve days later, on November 15, the music video premiered via Beer's Vevo account.
-Remixes from the song by The Wideboys were released on December 15, 2017.
+On November 15, the music video was released.
+A remix version of the song by The Wideboys were released on December 15, 2017.

-"Home with You" was made the third single on February 2, 2018.
-The music video was released on June 14, 2018.
+"Home with You" was released as the third and final single on February 2, 2018.
+Its music video was released on June 14, 2018.